olefjaerestad/griddie/README.md

 }
 ```

-### Configure with Sass
+### <span id="configure-with-sass">Configure with Sass</span>
-If you're using Sass, you can configure additional variables/options by
+If you're using the Sass version of Griddie, you can configure additional
-defining these before you include the Griddie CSS.
+variables/options by defining these before you [import the Griddie CSS](#use-scss-sass).
 Below is a list of these variables and their default values:

 ```scss